After loathing episode one, it took me a week to dive into the subsequent episodes but I ended up thoroughly enjoying Top of the Lake China Girl.

 Okay, so let’s cut to the crux of what I would like to talk about today – cause, effect and coincidence.
 China Girl opens with a pair of brothel workers disposing of a young, Asian sex worker’s body in a suitcase on behalf of a sleazy, German named “Puss.”
 Personally, I prefer a killer’s identity to remain part of the mystery, but so far; fair enough.

 Puss thinks he’s a political revolutionary; savior and toughener-up of women everywhere but, in fact, his fucked-up childhood means he’s nothing more than a semi-intellectual, hate-filled pimp who acts out by cajoling young women into prostitution.

-Our hero, Detective Robin Moss is charged with mentoring green-behind-the-gills Oggmonster cop, Miranda as she ponders meeting up with Mary (played by Campion’s real-life daughter, Alice Englert) – the daughter she gave away after having been raped by multiple men, aged 16.
+Our hero, Robin Moss is charged with mentoring green-behind-the-gills Oggmonster cop, Miranda.
+Robin also ponders meeting up with Mary (played by Campion’s real-life daughter, Alice Englert) – the daughter she gave away after having been raped by multiple men, aged 16.

 The series frankly, brutally and brilliantly shows women’s age-old and continued mistreatment at the hands of men, the gritty underbelly of Sydney’s sex trade and issues of gender, sexuality, motherhood, abandonment, abuse, manipulation and (in Mary’s case) coming of age.

 But the thing I couldn’t get over, and let this be a lesson to all us budding writers, is the fact that our hero’s estranged daughter, Mary just so happens to be dating “Puss” – the chief suspect in the case that Robin happens to be investigating.